About Brad East

 My publications can be grouped into three categories: popular essays and reviews, scholarly journal articles, and books.

-3. I am the author or editor of five books, with the manuscript for a sixth due to the publisher by spring 2025.
-Three books are out; two are in press; the last has a contract, but little more.
+I am the author or editor of five books, with the manuscript for a sixth due to the publisher in August 2025.
+Three books are out; two are due imminently; the last has a contract, but little more.
 Head over to the Books tab above for detailed information, but for a brief rundown:

 –Letters to a Future Saint: Foundations of Faith for the Spiritually Hungry (Eerdmans, 2024).
 This one’s close to the heart.
 It’s the fruit of teaching undergrads over the last six years, prompted by writing letters to nephews and godchildren on the day of their baptism.
 Meant for all readers, but particularly 18-25-year olds who’ve grown up in the church, or at least in her orbit, but are hungry for a diet of meat, not just milk.
 Also due fall 2024.